On its 40th anniversary… Me and the Beings of Camel Publications

 Each of us returned to the bottom of our cup, diving into the frozen dregs at the bottom of life, except for the boy Oscar, who was repeating in a low, whispery voice that he was a resident of a mental institution.

-I did not know whether I wanted to write down these events, as I had forgotten about the pen that was between my fingers, but the sudden entry of Roland Barthes into the café alerted me to the reckless words that were scattered on the paper in front of me.
+I did not know whether I wanted to write down these events, as I had forgotten regarding the pen that was between my fingers, but the sudden entry of Roland Barthes into the café alerted me to the reckless words that were scattered on the paper in front of me.
 I felt very ashamed at the sudden presence of the French philosopher, and I think my features had abandoned my face, but Barthes strengthened my resolve and pulled me out of my shyness.
 He read to me a text from his book “The Pleasure of the Text” in order to strengthen me.
 “I myself was a public place, a popular market, through which words, expressions, and remnants of formulas passed me by…” I was very happy with Barthes’s words and I let the expressions return to occupy my face with pleasure.
 There was a man who was sitting in a dark side of the café, for reasons that I will not mention out of caution.
 He turned to me with a hopeful look, noticing the bright expression on my face as a result of Bart’s presence, and thus boldly writing down the words.
 “In the manner of optimists, treat the present as if it were a formless substance,” Amos Oz said, and his book “Hannah and Michael” or “Michael and Anna” quickly buzzed in my head… I no longer remember, but the above phrase appeared in this book.

 The tears of the city pouring over the glass of the café were beginning to fade, and the movement of people in the street indicated extreme boredom, and some of them looked like drunkards or someone who had taken an overdose of heroin in their walking.
-I don’t know how William Burroughs came to enter my mind and read my words about heroin, even before I wrote them down.
+I don’t know how William Burroughs came to enter my mind and read my words regarding heroin, even before I wrote them down.
 He dragged himself across my table with his usual laziness, stroked the boy Oscar’s head with his palm, glanced at Bukowski, then read to me a phrase from his novel “The Addict”: “Becoming an addict means that you do not have strong urges in any other direction.”
 Burroughs stuck his mouth into my ear socket and read the phrase.
 I returned my gaze to the people on the sidewalks and the street, and I saw them as beings sulking in boredom and dying.
 The matter weakened my resolve to the point of crying, and I started crying, me, Bukowski, Oscar, Bakhtin, Oz, and Burroughs, while Roland Barthes recorded the sound of our crying.
 Suddenly I saw me writing on paper from among my tears: The story of my life does not exist, it is a story that does not exist.
 I tried hard to remember the name of the book that contained this phrase, only to be surprised when everyone’s eyes turned to a table near the door where Marguerite Duras was sitting in complete silence.
 Well, Duras’s phrase appears in her book, “The Lover.”

 Indeed, I suddenly became estranged from every origin, from every root, from every past, recent or distant, and because of this matter I almost used a phrase from “The Boredom of Paris” by Baudelaire, but I changed the matter for fear that Baudelaire would be embodied here… This street The sound of thunder was not yet ready to shake the place, and like politeness it permeated every joint of the city.
 Literature may be thunder, it may be lightning, it may be a rain shower, and it may be other things.
 I slowly sipped the coffee while looking at others, and I did not know that exchanging close looks was so enjoyable, as stated in “The Mountain of God” by Ari De Luca, who was looking at people’s shoes from his place in the middle of the café like a natural cobbler.
 You have to treat ideas like you treat shoes, De Luca said as he hustled a woman into passing at the entrance to the café.
 As soon as I looked at the face of the woman who had just entered, I began to struggle to regulate my heartbeat… I adore this woman.
 Since I met her in “The Big Notebook” and then in “Al-Burhan,” I fell in love with her.
 We used to meet in secret from the world, meeting each other sometimes in sleep dreams and sometimes in daydreams.
 As usual, she was holding a cigarette in front of her beautiful face.
 None of the attendees greeted me, but I was sure that she secretly kissed me obscenely.
 It was real to the point of living flesh, the flesh that was desired at all times.
 She is the one who taught me that what is written gradually replaces the truth, and at that moment she led me eagerly to embrace her book “Illiteracy,” which contains this sentence.
-The surprise stopped me from saying anything, as Agota Christoph approached me and handed me the book from the inside of her purse, after passing it in front of my face with a passion of intense kisses… Oh this wonderful city!
+The surprise stopped me from saying anything, as Agota Christoph approached me and handed me the book from the inside of her purse, following passing it in front of my face with a passion of intense kisses… Oh this wonderful city!

 The world quickly ceased to be a moving graveyard, as the wonderful Moroccan Mohamed Zafzaf says in “The Fox That Appears and Disappears,” and he was drinking mint tea at the table next to mine.
 He whispered in my ear, with a smile on his face: It’s okay, Fawzi, to be like the fox who never stops appearing and disappearing.